Learning To Learn [Efficient Learning]: The Lies

 Hello Fellow Codenewbies 👋

-Some advice that is often given when we are learning turns out to be not true.
+Some advice that is often given when we are learning turns out to be false.

 So here are The Lies.

 The 🗝 icon is the takeaway note of each part.

 Follow Your Passion

 We might be passionate about something as a pure leisure activity.
 But when it turns into work instead of being fun, it becomes a chore.